shivang17d/ExpressJs-Learning/Phase-2/README.md

 ## Static Middleware :
 - Step 1 : Create static folder named as public and move index.html and about.html in public folder
 - Step 2 : Update index.html , about.html and index.js
+- Note : index.html will be the entry point in static(public) folder.

 ![image](https://user-images.githubusercontent.com/86548591/158044828-b479d267-9eae-4520-8123-5bbeaec10a26.png)